sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=60CKmOTmb70&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy leverages the Santa Claus rally phenomenon observed in gold prices, hypothesizing that gold experiences a stronger seasonal uptick around the end of the year compared to stocks.
-Here's a structured summary of the strategy:

-### Strategy Overview:
+### 1. Main Points of the Article

+- **Santa Claus Rally**:
+  - The article discusses the Santa Claus rally, which is better known in stocks but less recognized in gold prices.
+  - Over the last 20 years, gold has shown a stronger Santa Claus rally compared to stocks.

+- **Trading Strategy**:
-- **Buy Signal**: Enter into a long position on gold at the close of the December options expiration day.
+  - **Entry Point**: Buy gold at the close of options expiration day in December.
-- **Sell Signal**: Exit the position either at the market close on December 31st or on the first trading day of January.
+  - **Exit Point**: Sell gold at the close of the first trading day of the New Year.

-### Key Points:
-1. **Historical Performance**:
-   - The strategy has yielded an average return of over 2% per trade since the year 2000.
+  - **Performance**: The strategy yields over two percent per trade since the year 2000.

-2. **Options Expiration Day**:
-   - Utilizes volatility and potential price movements associated with options traders adjusting positions, which can create buying pressure.

-3. **MarketPsychology**:
-   - Capitalizes on investor optimism at year-end, similar to the Santa Claus rally observed in stocks but applied to gold.

-4. **Newsletter Mention**:
-   - The strategy is part of a service offered through Quantified Strategies, with more details available via their newsletter.

-### Considerations and Analysis:

-- **Risk Management**: Potential volatility around options expiration; stop-loss mechanisms may be necessary.
-- **Execution Concerns**: Note that December 31st market closures could impact trade execution.
-- **External Factors**: Gold prices are influenced by economic indicators, geopolitical events, and interest rates, which might override seasonal trends.
-- **Backtesting Methodology**: Importance of understanding how historical returns were calculated to ensure accuracy and absence of cherry-picking.
-- **Diversification and Portfolio Fit**: Assessing how this strategy integrates with a broader investment approach.

-### Conclusion:

-While the strategy shows promising historical returns, further analysis is recommended to evaluate its robustness across diverse market conditions, including potential anomalies and external influences.
-Potential traders should consider subscribing to the newsletter for additional insights but remain cautious of any overoptimistic claims without thorough validation.
+- **Backtest Performance**:
+  - The backtest results are mentioned to validate the strategy's effectiveness.
+  - Similar backtests are conducted in their inexpensive Weekly Newsletter.

+- **Newsletter and Website**:
+  - Readers are encouraged to sign up for their Weekly Newsletter at [quantifiedstrategies.com](https://quantifiedstrategies.com) for more insights and strategies.

+### 2. Summary of the Article

+The article highlights a trading strategy involving gold during the Santa Claus rally period.
+It explains that while the Santa Claus rally is well-known in stocks, it has been even stronger in gold over the past two decades.
+The strategy involves buying gold at the close of options expiration day in December and selling it at the close of the first trading day of January, resulting in an average return of over two percent per trade since 2000.
+The article also mentions that similar backtests are conducted for their Weekly Newsletter, which can be subscribed to via their website, [quantifiedstrategies.com](https://quantifiedstrategies.com).
 </details>

 <details>